bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 between two points.
 This can be calculated using the `arc length <https://en.wikipedia.org/wiki/Arc_length>`__ of the tangent vectors with the Minkowski metric.
-This is analogous to how we can compute the length of a curve, basically walking along it and adding up the infinitesimal distances except now we'll be using the Minkowski metric from Equation 2.
+This is analogous to how we can compute the length of a curve in Euclidean space, basically walking along it and adding up the infinitesimal distances, except now we'll be using the Minkowski metric from Equation 2.
 It turns out that this simplifies to a closed form for the hyperbolic distance between two points :math:`\bf u` and :math:`\bf v`:

 .. math::